 Drug withdrawal symptoms depend on the drug or drugs used.
 For many people in recovery, drug withdrawal feels like having the flu, particularly while coming off opioids or other painkillers.
 Not all drugs create life-threatening withdrawal symptoms, but withdrawal from drugs like benzos and opiates has proven fatal in some cases.

-Therefore, clients need drug detox to manage withdrawal symptoms under medical supervision.
+Therefore, it is crucial to understand why detox is important in this stage.
+Clients need drug detox to manage withdrawal symptoms under medical supervision.
 Drug withdrawal symptoms can include:

 Detoxing at a dedicated facility has many benefits over home detox or solo detox.
 These include: